Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 Be encouraged though that it is certainly possible to set up without any existing technical knowledge, just a user's knowledge of Steem and patience to follow the tutorial.

-To get started, see the [insatllation instructions](/docs/installation.md).
+To get started, see the [installation instructions](/docs/installation.md).

 ## How it works